DOMARS/vsdriver/vsdriver/vsdriver/attestation_signing_a_kernel_driver_for_public_release.md

 <span id="Create_a_Multiple_Driver_Submission"></span><span id="create_a_multiple_driver_submission"></span><span id="CREATE_A_MULTIPLE_DRIVER_SUBMISSION"></span>Create a Multiple Driver Submission
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-To submit multiple drivers at the same time create a sub directory for each driver as shown below.
+To submit multiple drivers at the same time, create a sub directory for each driver as shown below.

 ![](images/B_WES_DriverSigning.png)

+Submitting debug pdb symbol files for signing is optional.

 Prepare a cab file DDF input file that references the subdirectories.
 It might look something like this.